top of page

 Materials to Make a Quilted Easter Basket

 1. Variety of 2 1/2″ strips of coordinating fabric colors.
-We used a Jelly Roll.
+I used a Jelly Roll.

 2. 17″ (small) or 20” (large) square fabric of coordinating or contrasting fabric.